 When comparing a character string to a national character string, the character string is implicitly converted to a national character string, before the comparison is performed.

-A collation determines whether one character is less than or greater than another when sorting or comparing data.
+A collation determines whether a character string is less than, equal to, or greater than another when sorting or comparing data.

-SQL only permits compatible character strings to be assigned or compared.
-That is, you can assign or compare character strings only if the source and target strings belong to the same collation or can be coerced into having the same collation.
+SQL only permits compatible character strings to be compared.
+That is, you can compare character strings only if the source and target strings belong to the same collation or are coerced into having the same collation.

 In the case where one of the strings is not associated with a named collation then it will be implicitly coerced to the same collation as the other string.

 A collation specified in the column-definition will take precedence over a domain collation.

 For more information on character sets, see Character Sets.